torvalds/linux/Documentation/media/dvb-drivers/avermedia.rst

 The  purpose  of  an  Analogue TV is to receive and display an Analogue  Television  signal.
-An Analogue TV signal (otherwise known  as  composite  video)  is  an  analogue  encoding  of a sequence  of  image frames (25 per second) rasterised using an interlacing   technique.
+An Analogue TV signal (otherwise kyeswn  as  composite  video)  is  an  analogue  encoding  of a sequence  of  image frames (25 per second) rasterised using an interlacing   technique.
 Interlacing  takes  two  fields  to represent  one  frame.
-Computers today are at their best when dealing  with  digital  signals,  not  analogue  signals and a composite  video signal is about as far removed from a digital data stream as you can get.
+Computers today are at their best when dealing  with  digital  signals,  yest  analogue  signals and a composite  video signal is about as far removed from a digital data stream as you can get.
 Therefore, an Analogue TV card for a PC has the following purpose: